 From new visitor to loyal customer

 If you help these new visitors find the products they need (or didn’t even know they needed), they’ll be much more likely to come back again and again.
-And that’s when you can start planning for a fifth type of visitor: the Loyal Customer.
+That’s when you can start planning for a fifth type of visitor: the Loyal Customer.